evgen-dev/plupload-for-laravel/README.md

 ]
 ```

-If you want to use te build in builder insert the facade
+And the facade for short record if you want

 ```php
 'aliases' => array(